haitiansintech/HaitiCityPortal/README.md

 - NextAuth for authentication
 - MapLibre loaded from CDN for the public map

+### Product Spec

+See [docs/haiti-city-portal-prd.md](docs/haiti-city-portal-prd.md) for the full PRD and technical specification, including i18n, architecture, and roadmap.

 The project ships with responsive navigation, footer, error boundaries, accessibility enhancements, and manifest metadata for PWA support.